saitaiky/notebook/docs/docs/web-development/database/knowledge-graph.md

 A knowledge graph, also known as a **semantic** network, is a knowledge model represents a network of real-world entities—i.e. objects, events, situations, or concepts—and illustrates(interlinked descriptions) the relationship between them.
 This information is usually stored in a graph database and visualized as a graph structure, prompting the term knowledge “graph.”

-In the below diagram - A represents the subject, B represents the predicate, C represents the object
+In below diagram - A represents the subject, B represents the predicate/verb, C represents the object

 ```mermaid
 flowchart LR